preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 Tokens in Omnia e-mails
 =========================

-Here you will find a list of all Omnia e-mails and the tokens supported in each e-mail.
+Here you will find a list of all Omnia e-mails and the tokens supported in each e-mail, if any.

-(This documentation is just started, more will be added soon).
+(This documentation ongoing, more will be added soon).

 Announcements e-mails
 -------------------------